home-assistant/home-assistant.io/source/_integrations/rainbird.markdown

 ## Binary sensor

 The `rainsensor` sensor will tell if you if the device has detected rain.
+The rain sensor is an optional add-on for the device purchased from Rain Bird.

 ## Calendar